 As I described in a previous tech blog, I recently traveled to China with a group of my Abundance 360 members, where I was hosted by my friend Kai Fu Lee, the founder of Sinnovation Ventures.

-On one of our first nights, Kai Fu invited us to a special dinner at DaDong Roast, which specializes in Pei King duck, where we shared an 18-course meal.
+On one of our first nights, Kai Fu invited us to a special dinner at DaDong Roast, which specializes in Peking Duck, where we shared an 18-course meal.

 The meal was amazing, and Kai Fu’s dinner conversation provided us priceless insights on Chinese entrepreneurs.